Last updated on May 7th, 2019

 - Stopping in the line of traffic causing others to navigate around your car

-- Exceeding speed limit in school zone area during school times
+- Exceeding the speed limit in the school zone area during school times

 - Any of the critical error which can cause danger to other road users

 That’s all, folks!
 That ends my(hopefully :D) exciting story of getting the Australian driving license.

 One last parting tip – blindly follow your driving instructor’s advice, even if it doesn’t make sense to you.